-This image shows the amount of time each spacecraft is separated along the group’s orbit track.
-At present, the A-Train consists of four NASA missions and one Japanese mission: Aqua (launched in 2002); Aura (launched in 2004); the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) and CloudSat missions (launched together in 2006); the second Orbiting Carbon Observatory (OCO-2, launched in 2014); and the Japanese satellite mission, the Global Change Observation Mission-Water (GCOM-W1) (launched in 2012).
+This image shows the amount of time each spacecraft is separated along the group's orbit track.
+At present, the A-Train consists of five NASA missions and one Japanese mission: Aqua (launched in 2002); Aura (launched in 2004); the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) and CloudSat missions (launched together in 2006); the second Orbiting Carbon Observatory (OCO-2, launched in 2014); and the Japanese satellite mission, the Global Change Observation Mission-Water (GCOM-W1, launched in 2012).
 On November 16, 2011, PARASOL was lowered to 9.5 km under the A-Train and on December 18, 2013, PARASOL ceased operation, fully exiting the A-Train.
-One more NASA mission—the second Orbiting Carbon Observatory (OCO-2)—will join the A-Train in 2014.

 A satellite constellation like the A-Train is composed of a number of satellites following one another along a “track” in space.
 While they aren’t literally connected like railroad cars, precise engineering and planning—called constellation flying—allows for them to function as if they were “connected.”

 Constellation flying allows the instruments on all of the A-Train satellites to function as if they were on a large platform together.
 This means that scientists can use instruments on several different satellites in the constellation to study a particular atmospheric phenomenon of interest—e.g., clouds, aerosols, greenhouse gases—and learn more than they could have with any one satellite by itself.